 Once you've reviewed the pending changes, click on Save changes to link the tables.

-You can now navigate to the Data tab to begin pulling adding data, including information stored in the "Schools" table.
+You can now navigate to the Data tab to begin adding data, including information stored in the "Schools" table.

 Click on (+) Add new row.